-- Guidance on Federal Award Information is located in Section B of the Notice of Funding Opportunity (NOFO) - Award size. - No minimum award size.
-No maximum award size (but see "Restrictions on Funding" below). - Restrictions on Funding. - These come from the authorization and appropriations acts for this year's funding opportunity. - A maximum of \$112.5 million can be awarded for projects in any one state. - Small Projects at Small Ports. - \$112.5 million is reserved for small projects at small ports - No single grant award may be more than 10% (\$11.25 million) of this amount. - No more than \$11.25 million may be used for development phase activities. - Not more than \$33.75 million of the funds not reserved for small projects at small ports may be awarded for development phase activities for large projects that do not result in construction.
+- Guidance on Federal Award Information is located in Section B of the Notice of Funding Opportunity (NOFO) - Award size. - No minimum award size under BIL.
+Minimum award under the FY22 Appropriations Act is \$1 million. - No maximum award size (but see "Restrictions on Funding" below). - Restrictions on Funding. - These come from the authorization and appropriations acts for this year's funding opportunity. - A maximum of \$171,077,500 can be awarded for projects in any one state. - Small Projects at Small Ports. - \$171,077,50 is reserved for small projects at small ports - MARAD will limit awards to a small project at a small port to no more than \$11.25 million. - No more than \$17,107,750 of the funds reserved for small projects at small ports may be used for development phase activities. - Not more than \$51,323,250 of the funds not reserved for small projects at small ports may be awarded for development phase activities for large projects that do not result in construction.